Phone-GWP-group

 Red packaging is well suited to youthful, energetic products.

-Industries: Food and beverage, retail, lifestyle, entertainment
+• Industries: Food and beverage, retail, lifestyle, and entertainment.

 Orange